allen880117/Simulated-Quantum-Annealing/README.md

 Since it's hard to write a script to build for us now.
 I will show the build step here.

-1. Creae a new HLS project.
+1. Create a new HLS project.

     1.1.
 Select the board, `PYNQ-Z2`.

     1.2.
-Select the frequency, we recommand `100 MHz` which is `10ns` here.
+Select the frequency, we recommend `100 MHz` which is `10ns` here.

 2. Adding all the sources in the following list into the `sources`: